 - In the United Kingdom and Belgium, protestors urged governments to acknowledge their historical role in colonialism and rectify the wrongs of their past by tearing down monuments to slave traders and architects of European colonialism.

 - In Brazil, thousands took to the streets, amidst rising COVID-19 concerns, to criticize the government’s mishandling of the pandemic, which disproportionately impacts Afro-Brazilians, and demand justice for victims of police violence.

 - In France, more than 20,000 gathered in memory of Adama Traoré, the victim at the heart of one of the country’s most high-profile cases of alleged police brutality.

 - In India, Dalits, a marginalized community once referred to as “untouchable,” extended their solidarity to the Black Lives Matter movement, drawing parallels between the black experience and the violence, segregation and oppression they have faced for years.

 - In Kenya and South Africa, crowds denounced Floyd’s death while calling attention to abuses by their own authorities with #BlackLivesMatters banners.
 In South Africa, more than 230,000 people have been arrested for violating lockdown and 11 black men, such as Collins Khosa, have died as a result of police action during COVID-19.
-There has also been an uptick of gender-based violence with Tshegofatso Pule, a victim of femicide, being just one example.
+There has also been an uptick of violence against Women & Girls with Tshegofatso Pule, a victim of femicide, being just one example.